Organic Ceylon Cinnamon

 What should my bottle look like when it arrives? +

 Every bottle ships with a double seal: a shrink-wrap around the outside and a tamper-evident seal under the cap.
-Some of our products arrive in a small outer box and some ship straight in an Amazon mailer.
+Some products arrive in a small outer box and some ship in a padded mailer.
 Both are normal.
 If anything looks off, like a broken or missing seal, a damaged bottle, leaking, or anything unusual about the capsules inside, email us at info@kashanutrition.com with a quick photo and we'll take care of it right away.

 Third-party testing

 Every batch is independently third-party tested.
-A sample report is available here.
+A sample report is available View this product's 3rd-party test results.

 Want results for your specific bottle?
 Find the lot number on the bottle (bottom, or top just below the rim), and email it to info@kashanutrition.com with your order ID.
 We'll send the test results for your batch.

 Licensed by Health Canada under NPN 80124919.
-The licence covers the formula's safety, quality, and labelled use.
+The licence covers the formula's safety and labelled use.

 Closing